FOR THE COMMON GOOD

 - Want to take action RIGHT NOW?

 - Call your federal legislators.
-Demand they hold the Trump Administration accountable to the law and to the separation of powers that ensures the strength of our democracy — including by restoring the accessibility of workplace safety documents, protecting bedrock civil rights laws and protections, and ensuring the NLRB has the quorum necessary to conduct their work.
+Demand they hold the Trump Administration accountable to the law and to the separation of powers that ensures the strength of our democracy — including by restoring the accessibility of workplace safety documents, and protecting bedrock civil rights laws and protections.
 Don’t know who your officials are, or how to reach them?
 Here’s a great tool for finding all of your elected officials—local, state, and federal!

 The Office of Federal Contract Compliance Programs (OFCCP)